Museum building at the corner of 21 and G Streets, NW

 Corcoran School of the Arts and Design

-The beautiful Flagg Building, built in 1897, hosts exhibitions of work by students and visiting artists.
+The beautiful Flagg Building, built in 1897, hosts performances and exhibitions of work by students and visiting artists.
 The Corcoran was established in 1869 as an art gallery by William Wilson Corcoran, and developed into a degree-granting art and design school.
 In 2014, the school became part of GW’s Columbian College of Arts and Sciences.

 Luther W. Brady Art Gallery